Rhackam/Rhackam/README.md

 # Me
 - :fr: I’m a French Admin System student (currently BAC +3) in apprenticeship
-- :sparkles: I’m intrested in network infrastructure and web development
+- 🛰️ I’m intrested in network infrastructure and web development
-- :tada: Love making BGP routes go skrrrt
+- 💥 Love making BGP routes go skrrrt

-# Working public project
+# Working project

-### AnyMedia
-Web plateform where journalist from conflicted country can share news about war or crime in their nation.
-A secure decentralized hosting system, a great firewall, databases, a secure access system through Tor web browser.

-### GrandReseauExchange
+### Whyred
-Design interface tool for editing network and system flux schemas, based on electron js
+Electron JS application, design for one purpose: designing, editing and collaborating network and systems schemes and infrastructure topolgy.
+The app fit specially for the needs of network architects, network engieeners, sys admin, and more.

 # Working private project

+### Glaci.er
+Kubernetes cluster running many private stuff with a web portal

 ### tcportfol.io
 Portfolio